kamaroly/ecto_entity/README.md

-# Entity
+# Ecto Entity

-## Introduction
+# Introduction

 The missing Elixir Phoenix package to achieve Ecto > 80% common operations with < 20% effort.

-Inspired by Laravel/ Php Eloquent package, Entity includes injectable functions that makes it enjoyable to interact with your database.
+Inspired by Laravel/ Php Eloquent package, Ecto Entity includes injectable functions that makes it enjoyable to interact with your database.
-When using Entity, each database table has a corresponding Schema(Model) that is used to interact with that table.
+When using Ecto Entity, each database table has a corresponding Schema(Model) that is used to interact with that table.
-In addition to retrieving records from the database table, Entity allows you to insert, update, and delete records from the table as well.
+In addition to retrieving records from the database table, Ecto Entity allows you to insert, update, and delete records from the table as well.

 The goal of this package is to make it deadly simple to interact with Ecto without having to necessary write custom CRUD operations.

-## Getting Started
+# Getting Started
-This guide is an introduction to Entity, the missing Phoenix Ecto package to achieve +80% of common operations less than 20% of effort it would normally take.
+This guide is an introduction to Ecto Entity, the missing Phoenix Ecto package to achieve +80% of common operations less than 20% of effort it would normally take.
-Entity provides a standardized API and a set of abstractions for interacting with database tables, so that your phoenix Elixir developers can focus on what's specific to your project.
+Ecto Entity provides a standardized API and a set of abstractions for interacting with database tables, so that your phoenix Elixir developers can focus on what's specific to your project.

-In this guide, we're going to learn some basics about Entity, such as creating, reading, updating and destroying records from a database.
+In this guide, we're going to learn some basics about Ecto Entity, such as creating, reading, updating and destroying records from a database.
 If you want to see the code from this guide, you can view it [at kamaroly/ecto_entity on GitHub](https://github.com/kamaroly/ecto_entity).

 **This guide will require you to have setup Entity beforehand.**
-### Installation
+# Installation
 To add Entity to your application, The first step is to add Entity to your `mix.exs` file, which we'll do by changing the `deps` definition in that file to this: